carvel-dev/ytt/docs/lang-ref-ytt-overlay.md

-### ytt Library: Overlay
+### ytt Library: Overlay module

-Overlay package provides a way to combine two structures together with the help of annotations.
+Overlay module provides a way to combine two structures together with the help of annotations.

 ```yaml
 #@ load("@ytt:overlay", "overlay")